nitin-pandita/Hands-Detection-of-a-real-time-model-using-OpenCV-game-building-/README.md

 #### Will it work on Ever IDE ?

 Answer:  Yes, it will.
-But i will suggest use in in VS code, as myself have coded inside Vs code
+But i will suggest run it in VS code, as myself have coded inside Vs code

 ## Demo